 Manuscript Submission Instructions

-All manuscripts must be submitted online via JSR’s AllenTrack website.
+All new manuscripts must be submitted online via JSR’s PeerTrack website.
 At your first visit to this website, you will be prompted to establish a Login Name and Password.
 Then you will enter information about your manuscript and upload (1) the cover letter to the editors, (2) manuscript, and (3) figure and table files.
 See below for specific details.
-Tutorials on the AllenTrack website are also available to walk you through the submission process.
-Any questions about manuscript submission should be directed to email@example.com .
+Tutorials on the PeerTrack website are also available to walk you through the submission process.
+Any questions about manuscript submission should be directed to firstname.lastname@example.org.